wp-plugins/sp-client-document-manager/readme.txt

 * Add unlimited sub folders for better organizing
 * File importer, upload multiple files with a zip file.
 * Share projects with buddypress and wordpress roles!
+* AES Encryption to secure file data
+* Tasks and Reminders for files

 **Categories**

 * Add Categories